 Now get some napkins or a side plate to put your shells, and have fun:)

-I hope you enjoy this Crab Curry if you make it!
+We hope you enjoy cooking this Thai Crab Curry Stir Fry!

 Thai Crab Curry is a wonderful, authentic stir-fry recipe to make.
 We hope you enjoy it!